-Registration fees are in place for Kindergarten to Grade 12, and are due and payable at the time of registration.
+Registration fees are applicable for Kindergarten to Grade 12, and are due and payable at the time of registration.
 The registration fee is non-refundable.
-Registration fee information is available at the school office.

-The registration fee includes the provision of computers, yearbook, student portraits, student association, and partial field trip expenses.
-Some class trips and special programs may be extra.
+The registration fee includes the provision of computers/Chromebooks, the school yearbook, student portraits, and partial field trip expenses.
+Some class trips, after school clubs and special sports programs may be extra.

 Tuition is due on the 1st day of each month, for 10 months, September to June of each school year.

 Tuition Fees 2021-2022, Canadian and Landed Immigrant Rate: